ScorpionHQ/ScorpionHQ/README.md

 #  About Us

-Scorpion is a software development team focused on building modern, scalable, and high-quality software solutions.
+Scorpion is a software engineering team dedicated to building scalable, secure, and high-performance digital solutions.

-We believe that great software starts with clean architecture, continuous learning, and attention to detail.
+We focus on modern software architecture, clean code, and innovative technologies to create products that make a real impact.

 #  What We Build